tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Dr Sing Kong Yuen, BVMS (Glasgow), MRCVS

-6 years had passed by so quickly.
-More Singaporeans keep hamsters but they are mostly dwarf hamsters nowadays.
+In 2008, more Singaporeans keep hamsters but they are mostly dwarf hamsters nowadays.

 In 2008, a mother and daughter surfed the internet.
 "There seems to be a case similar to ours," the mother informed me of my hamster case in 2002.
 "Only that in that case, the hamster dies."
 Well, I could not remember what happened to that hamster with the large facial tumour.
 Did the hamster die on the operating table?
 I went back to review the case.
 The hamster indeed had a similar facial tumour to the left side as in this 2008 hamster case!